BYU-ElecMusicStudio/ImmersiveMusicComp/docs/Articles/index.md

 # Articles

-Content for the Articles section.
+Content for the Articles index.